aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/ranges/update/_index.md

 keywords: "How to update range content from an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support updating range content from an Excel Worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, How to update range content from an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, How to update range content from an Excel worksheet
 ---

 ## Working with updating range content on an Excel worksheet.